ChadDevOps/aws-lambda-ses-forwarder/README.md

 defaultConfig has the following set
 - fromPrefix: "noreply"

-Any email sent to yourdomain.com will show have the following from address:
+Any email sent to yourdomain.com will show the following from address:
-- noreply@yourdomain.com
+- FROM: noreply@yourdomain.com

-Any email sent to yourdomain2.com will show have the following from address:
+Any email sent to yourdomain2.com will show the following from address:
-- noreply@yourdomain2.com
+- FROM: noreply@yourdomain2.com

 NOTE: See limitations below.
 The email must be verified in SES emails in order to send from the address.